apache/camel-website/content/blog/2023/08/camel4-whatsnew/index.md

 The Camel 3.22 release will be a _small release_ with only limited new functionality.

-Users are encourage to start new development, when possible, on Camel 4.
+Users are encouraged to start new development on Camel 4.